Membean is an incredibly effective way to learn words and permanently remember them.

 A cornucopia is a large quantity and variety of something good and nourishing.

-If something is reaching a crescendo it means that it is getting louder and louder or increasing in intensity and is about to reach its peak strength.
+If something, such as a sound, is undergoing a crescendo, it is getting louder and louder or increasing in intensity and is about to reach its peak strength.

-A deficit is when a person or government spends more than they take in in income or tax revenue.
+A deficit occurs when a person or government spends more money than has been received.

-A deluge is a sudden, heavy downfall of rain; a deluge can also be a large number of things such as papers or e-mails that someone gets all at the same time, making them very difficult to handle.
+A deluge is a sudden, heavy downfall of rain; it can also be a large number of things, such as papers or e-mails, that someone gets all at the same time, making them very difficult to handle.

 When an area is devoid of life, it is empty or completely lacking in it.